asterisk/documentation/docs/Configuration/Features/Call-Pickup.md

 Calls picked up using pickupexten can hear an optional sound file for success and failure.

-!!! note
+/// note
 The current channel drivers that support calling the pickupexten to pickup a call are: chan_dahdi/analog, chan_mgcp, chan_misdn, chan_sip, chan_unistim and chan_pjsip.

-[//]: # (end-note)
+///

 ---